rodrimati1992/nlist/README.md

 ### Splitting and recombining

-This example shows how NLists can be split and recombined in const, even if the length is generic, so long as the length is known to be greater than the split index.
+This example shows how [`NList`]s can be split and recombined in const, even if the length is generic, so long as the length is known to be greater than the split index.